microsoft/SC-APIs/README.md

 - A gif or screenshot demonstrating its usage
 - Link to a guide on each SCI website, if it has one
 - Listing of used Code API and Contribution Points
-- Code of the same style, enforced using ESLint

 ## Prerequisites